suzettemyrna/downloader-py/README.md

 ---

-## Current Limitations

-* Files are fully loaded into memory (no streaming yet)
-* No retry mechanism
-* No per-file timeout handling
-* No progress tracking
-* Limited validation of URLs/content

----

-## Planned Improvements
+## Possible Improvements

-* Chunked downloading (streaming)
-* Retry logic
-* Progress indicators (size / percentage)
-* File size limits
+* Stream files in chunks instead of loading the entire response into memory
+* Add detailed progress indicators with downloaded size and percentage
-* Better error classification
+* Improve error classification and reporting
+* Add more comprehensive URL and response validation
-* Improved CLI UX
+* Improve CLI interaction and output formatting
+* Add automated tests for core download and task-management logic

 ---